ULVZ-Database/ULVZ-Database/README.md

 1. "Database".

 	This folder contains digitized ULVZ locations from each study.
+	This contains what we refer to as "Raw" in the paper.

 2. "FresnelZoneAdded".

-	Files in this folder represent the outline of regions after proper fresnel zones are added to the digitized locations.
+	Files in this folder gives the outline of regions after proper fresnel zones are added to the "Raw" locations.

 3. "GoogleEarth"